 Progress to date

-- Arriva Buses agreed to display posters during national Hate Crime Awareness Week 2017 and posters appeared in November (see poster on bus).
+- Arriva Buses displayed campaign posters during national Hate Crime Awareness Week 2017 (see poster on bus).

-- A Schools Poster Competition was held and winners announced at The Open University on 19th July.
+- A Schools Poster Competition was held and winners announced at The Open University.
 The winning pupil was Noorah Mohammed (see news story).

 - A Healing through Hearing event was held on 28th June (see news story.)

-- Meetings have been held with the Area Commander and officers of Thames Valley Police and a Restorative Justice workshop will be held on Monday 12th March 2018.
+- The Area Commander of Thames Valley Police hosted a Restorative Justice workshop (see news story).